 Growth Through Cooperation

-In 1962 Westfal-Larsen entered into a business venture with Per Waaler’s Star Shipping, and in July 1964 they established the Star Bulk Shipping Co.
+Star Shipping had its origin when Westfal-Larsen entered into a business venture with Per Waaler in 1962.
 More efficient bulk cargo ships were developed.
 In 1970 this company operated seven bulk cargo ships.
 In 1995 Westfal-Larsen’s holdings in Star Shipping were transferred to the newly established Masterbulk Pte.
 Ltd. in Singapore.
 Star Shipping was owned by the Grieg Group and Masterbulk, and was the world’s largest conveyor of timber products.

 Odfjell Westfal-Larsen Tankers